Generating emission files from raw data#

 Principles#

-To internally pre-process various types of files, the CIF reads files of known formats and applies a chosen set of transformations (such as interpolation in space) to obtain input netcdf files for CHIMERE.
+The CIF reads files of known formats and applies a chosen set of transformations (such as spatial interpolation) to produce input NetCDF files for CHIMERE.

-The supported raw inputs are the ones supported by the various available plugins for the emissions, which are found in datastreams of type Flux (see also cheat-sheet).
+Supported raw inputs are those handled by the available emission plugins, found under datastreams of type Flux (see also the cheat-sheet).

-It is possible to specify different input sources for the various emitted species which do not require a sub-hourly interpolation.
-These species must be listed as parameters of flux and their names must match the names in ANTHROPIC.
-For each parameter, the specifications of the component plugin are inherited by default but it is possible to individualize everything, including the plugin to use, as shown in the following examples.
+Different input sources can be specified for the various emitted species that do not require sub-hourly interpolation.
+These species must be listed as parameters of flux, with names matching those in ANTHROPIC.
+Each parameter inherits the component plugin settings by default, but all settings, including the plugin, can be overridden individually, as shown in the examples below.

-1. along the name, type and version of the plugin chosen to deal with the raw files, the information relative to the chosen plugin, which is particular to each plugin and found in the plugin’s documentation.
+1. The name, type, and version of the plugin used to read the raw files, along with any plugin-specific arguments found in the plugin’s documentation.

-2. the up to four pieces of information relative to the component as expected by datavect (see CHIMERE usual inputs and datavact).
-Note that it is very probable that varname is used since the data of raw outside files have a very small probability of using the same species names as CHIMERE.
+2. Up to four pieces of information for the component as expected by datavect (see CHIMERE usual inputs and datavect).
+Note that varname is almost always needed, since raw external files rarely use the same species names as CHIMERE.

-3. recipes to build the transformations from the raw data to CHIMERE’s inputs, i.e. the spatial and temporal interpolations from the initial data to the domain’s grid and the unit conversion.
-Each recipe is actually a key-word and arguments which are, in the core of the CIF, linked to plugins - this is why the links in the documentation point to plugins, which are not actually accessed by the user in the yaml.
+3. Recipes for building the transformations from raw data to CHIMERE inputs — i.e. the spatial and temporal interpolations and the unit conversion.
+Each recipe is a keyword with arguments that the CIF internally maps to plugins (this is why the documentation links point to plugins, even though users do not reference them directly in the YAML).

-1. the recipe for building the transformation regrid for the spatial interpolation.
-If no regrid is specified, the CIF will do a bilinear regridding by default.
+1. the regrid recipe for spatial interpolation.
+If regrid is not specified, the CIF applies bilinear regridding by default.

-2. if required, the recipe for building the transformation vertical_interpolation for the vertical interpolation.
-Same as above, if not specified, the default is linear
+2. if required, the vertical_interpolation recipe for vertical interpolation.
+If not specified, linear interpolation is used by default.

 Remarks on the vertical interpolation: